palashshah/blog/README.md

-Simple Blog part 1: The Build
+Simple Blog
 =============

-These files acompany the tutorial: [Creating a blog from scratch with PHP](http://daveismyname.com/creating-a-blog-from-scratch-with-php-bp)
+A simple blog using PHP, MySQL and Bootstrap.